-Setting and tracking metrics for your partner programs, sales plans, solutions, and marketing plans are pertinent to the overall success of your initiative.
+Setting and tracking metrics for your partner programs, sales plans, solutions, and marketing plans are important for the overall success of your joint initiatives.

 Global is the default calculation criteria for your metric.
 Other options are Company or User.
 Contact Us to enable Company and/or User metrics.

 In addition, you can use the formula builder to add metrics.
 The supported functions in formula based metrics include addition/subtraction/multiplication and operations such as min (val1, val2), max(val1, val2) on metrics and numbers.
 You can build complex calculations based on existing metrics.

 If you have set up calculated or manual metrics, then, you can use those metrics to build a formula metric.
 For example, If you have setup # Opportunities and # Won Opportunities as two calculated metrics on your sales plan, then, you can use subtraction to build a 3rd formula based metric called # Lost Opportunities.
 Lost Opportunities = # Opportunities - #Won Opportunities.

 - Navigate to the object for which you want to add metrics.
 Hover in the Metrics section to see "Add Metric".